By Doruntina Basha

 and love at once, but cannot be without on another. — ATSH: Albanian News Agency

 The Finger has been produced in Belgrade, Skopje, Sarajevo, Vienna, Prishtina, and Tirana.
-It will have its U.S. premiere on September 19, 2019 at Venus Theatre in Laurel Maryland.
+It had its North American premiere on September 19, 2019 at Venus Theatre in Laurel Maryland.

 ABOUT DORUNTINA BASHA